 They scheduled a cryoablation procedure, which freezes heart tissue to stop the arrhythmia.

 However, Jones remained apprehensive about the procedure.
-A few days later, as she sat in the waiting room at an unrelated orthopaedic appointment, she heard a familiar voice on the television.
+A few days later, as she sat in the waiting room at an unrelated orthopedic appointment, she heard a familiar voice on the television.

-“I looked up and saw it was Dr. Wickliffe on CNN discussing arrhythmia treatment,” says Jones.
+“I looked up and saw it was Dr. Wickliffe on CNN discussing arrhythmia treatment,” Jones says.
 “That solidified my decision – I knew he was the very best at what he does.”

 Her treatment